thedataquarry/rustinpieces/pieces/regex_json/README.md

 In this example the [anyhow](https://github.com/dtolnay/anyhow) crate is used.
 This crate simplifies error handling with the use of `anyhow::Result`, allowing the `?` operator to be used on all error types.
-Additionally the return signature is simplified because the error is implied.
+When using the standard library `Result`, the error type that will be returned is specified in the return signature.
+For example `Result<T, std::io::Error>`.
+In this case `?` can only be used if the resulting error would be of type `std::io::Error`.
+Using `anyhow::Result` also simplifies the return signature because the error type does not need to be provided, it is instead understood to be `anyhow::Error`.
 This means instead of returning `Result<T, Box<dyn std::error::Error>>`, you can return `Result<T>`.

 In this example, the `bail!` macro is also used.
 This is a convenience macro that lets you exit the function early returning an error containing the specified message.
 This is similar to using